kinther/federation2/README.md

 from for all of your deficits, enter them into the respective planet's entry in planets.json in the "Sell" category.
 For example if I wanted to buy Alloys and BioChips from Castillo, I would create an entry for it and in the Sell line enter ["Alloys", "BioChips"].
-(Make sure you account for all your deficits here - this is important)
 3. Place your planet owner on your home planet landing pad before running and ensure you have a ship capable of carrying at least 525 tons.  (clear your cargo space ahead of time wherever possible)